How To Improve Your Leadership Skills And Climb The Ladder

 Consequently, you can attempt to get ahead of the curve with a quality education.
-By enrolling in a management and leadership course, you can take steps to improving the key principles required to successfully lead a team.
+By enrolling in a management and leadership course, you can take steps to improve the key principles required to successfully lead a team.

 Seize The Initiative

 If you're a bit of a wallflower in the workplace, it's unlikely your boss will give you responsibilities that require you to be assertive and lead a team.
-As a result, it's important to grab the bull by the horns, take yourself out of your comfort zone and ask for more responsibilities.
+As a result, it's important to grab the bull by the horns, take yourself out of your comfort zone, and ask for more responsibilities.

 As said by the American philanthropist and entrepreneur Eli Broad, "The inability to delegate is one of the biggest problems I see with managers at all levels."